berzerk0/WeAreLegion-Game/README.md

 ## Play

 After the initial possession bid, the narrator describes the start of the story with only as much detail as they would like.
-Before this, spirits (and often the Narrator) have no knowledge of the world outside of their own oaths and the skills of other Spirits.
+Before this, Spirits (and often the Narrator) have no knowledge of the world outside of their own oaths and the skills of other Spirits.
 The host body can wake up anywhere, and it is up to the Spirits to ask the Narrator to paint the scene for them.
 Based on improvisation between the possessing spirit and the Narrator, players build the world, characters, and in real time as they aim to achieve their goals.
 Make it silly and fun.

 ### Interacting with the World
 It's up to the Spirits and the Narrator to build the world through improvisation.
 To construct the situation, try add to or twist ideas rather than blocking or replacing them.
-This way, the players can construct the details they need to fullfill their oaths.
+This way, the players can construct the details they need to fulfill their oaths.

-For example, if a Spirit's goal is to eat a hot dog, they would need to figure out where the nearest hot dogs are, get themselves there, and figure out how to aquire them.
+For example, if a Spirit's goal is to eat a hot dog, they would need to figure out where the nearest hot dogs are, get themselves there, and figure out how to acquire them.
 All actions have consequences, so if you steal the hot dogs you may find yourself locked up in a jail where no hot dogs are allowed.
 The narrator should make it possible for every Spirit to complete their oaths by adding little hints here and there about a detail relevant to the oaths - even if the oaths of the players not currently in possession.

-For example, if an NPC asks a player "Are you the hot dog guy?"
+For example, if an non-player character asks a Spirit "Are you the hot dog guy?"
 The player should never respond with "No" but instead with something that incorporates the question while adding new information to the world/scene.
-If the Spirit's goal is to eat as many hot dogs as possible, they might answer "Yeah, you can just set them all down here..."
+If the Spirit's oath is to eat as many hot dogs as possible, they might answer "Yeah, you can just set them all down here..."
+If the Spirit's oath is unrelated to hot dogs, they should still try to use the hot dogs to their advantage.

 ### Action Rolls

+*Failing an action roll at any time loses possession.*

-When a spirit wants to take that they could reasonably (or unreasonably, per the Narrator's discretionn) fail at, the Narrator will require that they roll the die.
+When a spirit wants to take that they could reasonably (or unreasonably, per the Narrator's discretion) fail at, the Narrator will require that they roll the die.
 The outcome of this roll will determine if they succeed or fail.
-If the Spirit has a skill that is "relevant" to the action, their odds are better.
+If the Spirit has a skill that is "relevant" to the action, their odds are better as they make make a _skilled roll_.

--  If the Spirit has no "relevant" skill, they must roll a 5 or 6 to win.
-(2/6 Chance to win)
+-  **Unskilled Rolls**: If the Spirit has no "relevant" skill, they must roll a 5 or 6 to win.
+(2/6 Chance to win).
--  If the Spirit has a relevant skill, rolling 3 or higher wins.
-(4/6 Chance to win)
+-  **Skilled Rolls***: If the Spirit has a relevant skill, rolling 3 or higher wins.
+(4/6 Chance to win).

-For example, if a spirit wants to __persuade__ someone to let them into an office building, their odds would be better if they had skills like "persuasion" or "professionalism," but not "trombone" or "karate."
+For example, if a Spirit wants to win a fight with a bear, their odds would be better if they had skills like "karate" or "bear knowledge," but not "trombone" or "sushi preparation."
 If a player had the trombone skill, they should invent some trombone-centric method of getting what they want instead of trying to talk their way into things.

 Spirits should utilize their skills, but understand that using karate to get into an office building by force may have more serious consequences than talking their way in.
 In either case, the consequences are at the discretion of the Narrator.